How To Zero Trijicon ACOG Properly

 36 yard poi 45 degrees leaning right

-The more precise it is at 300 meters, the more precise it will be back at 25 meters.
-To true in your ACOG, use the 300-meter sub-tension line on a target at 300 yards to calibrate your point of aim and point of impact at this further distance.
+The greater accuracy you achieve at 300 meters, the more accurate your shots will be back at 25 meters.
+To calibrate your ACOG properly, utilize the 300-meter sub-tension line on a target situated at 300 yards to synchronize your point of aim and point of impact at this extended distance.

 trijicon acog on scar rifle

-When you adjust your turret, you're moving your reticle internally.
-The turret usually instructs which way you want your impacts to move.
+When you make adjustments to your turret, you're essentially shifting your reticle internally.
+Typically, the turret provides guidance on the direction you want your shots to move.

-Rotate the turret as it instructs to bring your impacts to the right.
-Adjust your turret as necessary to bring your impacts to the center point of aim.
+Turn the turret as indicated to move your impacts to the right.
+Make turret adjustments as needed to align your impacts with the central point of aim.

-If your reticle is moving in the opposite of the turret, this is because the turret direction label references the point of impact, not point of aim.
+If you notice that your reticle is moving in the opposite direction of the turret, it's because the turret's label refers to the point of impact, not the point of aim.

 Read more about it here